scottx611x/CSCI-S-40/Lecture/Lectures.md

 			- Ethernet has the Frame Check Sequence that is stored at the end
 			- IP has an IP header checksum
 			- TCP has a header checksum based on a pseudo header
+			- They will all assert that the given checksum matches what is expected
+			- Ethernet and IP will discard the data if error is detected
+			- Ethernet and TCP will notice an error anywhere in the frame/segment since their checksums on on the frame/segment in its entirety
+			- TCP will also discard the data, but it will also enable its error correction techniques to ensure that said data is retransmitted